hrcorval/behavex/README.md

 * Pass Rate
 * Steps execution counter and average execution time

-That metrics are provided as part of the HTML report
+All metrics are provided as part of the HTML report

 ## Dry runs